HAVE A DENTAL EMERGENCY?

 2. When is a root canal needed?

 A root canal is needed when the inner pulp becomes infected due to deep decay, cracks, or trauma.
-Persistent tooth pain and swelling are common signs.
+Persistent tooth pain, sensitivity, and swelling are common signs.
+If symptoms are severe, visit our emergency dentist right away.

 3. Is a root canal considered surgery?

 A standard root canal is not major oral surgery.
-It is a non-surgical endodontic procedure performed inside the tooth.
+It is a non-surgical endodontic procedure performed inside the tooth without incisions.

-Many dental insurance plans cover part of the cost of a root canal.
-Coverage depends on your specific policy and benefits.
+Many dental insurance plans cover 40-80% of the cost of a root canal.
+Check the insurances we accept at Dental Made Easy.

 Picture of <span>Dr. Rafael Boruchov, DDS</span><div>